OpenDataManchester/Open3P/docs/1_Start_Here/1_3_Data_Flow.md

     co_example --> cp_example
     cp_example --> lo_example
 ```
-## Introducting basic items
+## Introducing basic items
 At its most basic Open 3P allows the minimal amount of infomation to be passed along.
-In this example cardboard is using used as the base material, then again as the material and also as the component.
+In this example cardboard is used as the base material and then again as the material.
 At the component step the cardboard box is combined with tape to create a complete package ready to be filled by a product before being sent out on a load.
 ``` mermaid
 flowchart LR
     subgraph baseMaterials[Base Materials]